TheOdinProject/curriculum/web_development_101/javascript_basics/DOM-manipulation.md

 * \#container &gt; .display
 * div\#container &gt; div.display

-You can also use relational selectors \(i.e. `firstElementChild` or `lastElementalChild` etc.\) with special properties owned by the nodes.
+You can also use relational selectors \(i.e. `firstElementChild` or `lastElementChild` etc.\) with special properties owned by the nodes.

 ~~~JavaScript
 const container = document.querySelector('#container');